countable-web/open-source-corporation/getting_started/ONBOARDING.md

 ### Confirm

 You should now go on the slack #general channel and announce that you've completed onboarding, or we'll assume you havn't and complain.

+### Advice For Starting At Countable
+  * Skim this entire manual and take notes so you know what's in here.
+  * If something *specific to our company* isn't in here, ask team mates for help liberally and ensure it gets documented concisely in the right place.
+  * Before you ask for help on technical work: Google it; do your research and try every reasonable simple step to narrow it down; Look in our documentation; Finally, ask as specific a question you can.
+  * As a new person, your job is mostly to catch balls (not pass them on or throw them to others).
+So, try to execute work quickly, save others time as opposed to costing their time.
+Remember, you're already using time on the above items (teaching, documentation, and support) but these are a very good use of their time.
+So, don't be shy to ask for help, but do so respectfully and consciously of the other party's time.